striezel/libstriezel/readme.txt

 want details about the classes, just look into the source code.
 Most of it is documented well enough to understand it from the documentation alone.

-* ci/ - contains script(s) for continous integration
+* ci/ - contains script(s) for continuous integration
 * cmake/ - files for the CMake build systems
 * common/ - code to do some "common" tasks
 * common/graphics/ - functions + classes to read various image formats